 There are many routines we can introduce into our family home that encourage positive relationships with each member of the household.
 These routines bring stability, structure and comfort.
-Here are some ideas for routines that can help you develop a stronger bond with your children at home:
+Here are some ideas for routines that can help you develop a strong bond with your children at home:

 Family Meal Time: Eat meals together and make family mealtime a routine you share together.
 Even just the act of eating together is a great way to connect as a family, however, you can add to the experience by each sharing about your day.
 We often go around the table and each share the best thing from our day.